gartenkralle/HackerRank/Algorithms/Warmup/SimpleArraySum/README.md

 Simple Array Sum
 ================
-Given an array of  integers, can you find the sum of its elements?
+Given an array of `N` integers, can you find the sum of its elements?

 Input Format

-The first line contains an integer, , denoting the size of the array.
+The first line contains an integer, `N`, denoting the size of the array.
-The second line contains  space-separated integers representing the array's elements.
+The second line contains `N` space-separated integers representing the array's elements.

 #### Output Format